 - Foyer Reception Desk: Welcome visitors and provide information about The Arboretum.
 Answer telephones and direct calls.
 Assist with office support, bookings and mail-outs when needed.
 Deal with sales items.

 - Miscellaneous office duties and mailing assistance: Occasional assistance to label and stuff packages of information, newsletters, program and course information, sent to Arboretum Friends, volunteers, schools.

 - Data Entry/Filing: Enter information into Arboretum databases (Access), such as workshop and bookings evaluations and surveys.

 - Research & develop contact lists: Update media contact list (such as for press releases to newspapers).

-- Posting Flyers throughout city for events/fundraisers.
+- Posting Flyers throughout city for events, workshops and fundraisers.

 - Update free listings (i.e. Rogers, Cogeco, Tourism Ontario etc) with dates of workshops